adjissaikram-arch/Bike-Vista/docs/Report_Storytelling.md

 * **Volume:** 25,200 orders processed
 * **Quality Control:** A return rate of only 2.2%

 **Key Insight:** The *Revenue Trending* chart reveals a clear upward trajectory from 2020 to 2022, signaling successful business scaling.
-Accessories are the leading category by volume (17k orders), while specific products like "Tires and Tubes" drive high turnover.
+Accessories are the leading category by volume (17k orders), while specific products like "Tires and Tubes" drive high sales.

 ---